Yash-Takhtani/Kuchu-Puchu-bot/README.md

 <img width="465" height="353" alt="image" src="https://github.com/user-attachments/assets/820a24ee-75e9-48a4-aba8-140aac372dbf" />

-You can test it out right now! -

-Join the [Hack Club Slack](https://slack.hackclub.com/) and try the bot [here](https://hackclub.enterprise.slack.com/archives/C0P5NE354).

 # Working
 The bot's actions are handled by a NodeJS app.
 It is connected to the Slack API and sends the response through it whenever someone runs a command.
 This can be ran on your system locally or on services like Vercel and Nest to keep it running 24/7.

+# Test it out right now! -
+Join the [Hack Club Slack](https://slack.hackclub.com/) and try the bot [here](https://hackclub.enterprise.slack.com/archives/C0P5NE354).

 # Use it locally on your own bot
  - Clone this repo